How to Answer “What Is Your Biggest Weakness?” — Turn a Trap Into a Green Flag

 The Question Everyone Dreads — And Almost Everyone Answers Wrong

 “What is your biggest weakness?” is ranked among the top 5 most feared interview questions by Indian job seekers, according to a 2025 Naukri.com survey.
 And for good reason — it feels like a trap.
 Admit something real and you look bad.
 Say “I work too hard” and the interviewer rolls their eyes.
+Once you feel ready, browse relevant roles on LinkedIn Jobs India and apply the same preparation to real openings.

 The truth?
 This question isn’t about your weakness.
 It’s about your self-awareness and growth mindset.
 Hiring managers want to see that you can reflect honestly, take ownership, and actively improve.
 Here’s how to nail it.